widesky/docs/content/en/reference/clis/widesky-editor/dump.md

   `dump`: Retrieve entities from a WideSky server and write them to a file.
 ---

 `widesky-editor dump` is a wrapper around the [`read`](../../../apis/cloud/rest/ops/read) API end-point which writes the entities out in either YAML (default) or CSV format.
+The output can be either perused directly, or later loaded back in with the [`load`](../load) command.

 ## Usage reference